2021.02

 Clarity

-On Imply Cloud, you can access Clarity from the Manager console.
-To do so, from the cluster overview page, click Monitor from the left menu.
+On Imply Hybrid (formerly Imply Cloud), you can access Clarity from the Imply Manager console.
+To do so, click Monitor from the left menu of the cluster overview page.

 Clarity accessing

-When deploying Imply Private on-prem or to your own cloud provider account, there are two ways you can use Clarity:
+When deploying Imply Enterprise (formerly Imply Private) on-prem or to your own cloud provider account, you can use Clarity in one of the following ways:

-• As a SaaS instance hosted by Imply.
-Access to hosted Clarity is included with your Imply subscription, at clarity.imply.io.
+• (Recommended) SaaS hosted by Imply.
+Access to SaaS Clarity is included with your Imply subscription, at clarity.imply.io.

-• As a local instance that you set up and host yourself.
+• A local instance that you set up and host yourself.

-Clarity is bundled with Pivot, so if running Clarity locally, no extra installations is required.
-However, you need to perform a few extra configuration steps to enable the Clarity, as described next.
+Because Clarity is bundled with Pivot, it does not require additional installation when running locally.
+However, you need to perform a few extra configuration steps to enable Clarity, as described next.

-If you are using Imply-hosted Clarity, you only need to enable metric emission on your Druid cluster, as described in step 2 below, below.
+If you are using Imply-hosted Clarity, you need to enable metric emission on your Druid cluster.
+For more information, see Clarity emitter configurations.

 By default, Clarity opens in the Visuals pane: